Macintosh clone: Licensed clones

 In 1992, Macworld published an editorial stating that Apple clones were coming, and that the company should license its technology to others so it would benefit as the overall Macintosh market grew.
+By then Apple was already contemplating official clones of its computers.
+Expecting that the AIM alliance of 1991 with IBM would result in the latter becoming an important Macintosh cloner, Apple did not allow other companies to do so.

-By 1995, Apple Macintosh computers accounted for around 7% of the worldwide desktop computer market.
+By 1995, increasing demand for IBM mainframes decreased that company's interest in personal computers.
+Macintoshes accounted for around 7% of the worldwide desktop computer market.
 Apple executives decided to launch an official clone program in order to expand Macintosh market penetration.
 Apple's Mac OS 7 licensing program entailed the licensing of the Macintosh ROMs and system software to other manufacturers, each of which agreed to pay a flat fee for a license, and a royalty (initially US$50) for each clone computer they sold.
 This generated quick revenues for Apple during a time of financial crisis.

 From early 1995 through mid-1997, it was possible to buy PowerPC-based clone computers running Mac OS, most notably from Power Computing and UMAX.
 However, by 1996 Apple executives were worried that high-end clones were cannibalizing sales of their own high-end computers, where profit margins were highest.

 A total of 75 distinct Macintosh clone models are known to have been introduced during the licensee era.

 The following companies produced licensed Mac clones:

+A number of major PC clone manufacturers, including Gateway 2000 and Acer, along with a number of Taiwanese clone vendors, had sought to license Mac OS and produce Mac clones but had been rebuffed by Apple.
+Such decisions were interpreted as Apple not wishing to relinquish its position of control over the Macintosh market and being unable to support existing licensees.
+Licensing agreements with other companies remained unannounced during September 1995, these involving Acorn Computers, Olivetti and GoldStar, ostensibly due to supply issues around certain components used in Mac systems.
+Reports in MacWeek had also suggested that Dell and Compaq had been "seriously considering" the production of Common Hardware Reference Platform (CHRP) systems.
+Systems conforming to the CHRP standard were anticipated to reduce the support burden on Apple, allowing clone manufacturers to more readily deviate from Apple's own designs.